japila-books/spark-sql-internals/docs/spark-sql-ColumnStat.md

 If the ``6``th field is not empty, `rowToColumnStat` uses it to create <<histogram, histogram>>.

-NOTE: `rowToColumnStat` is used exclusively when `AnalyzeColumnCommand` is link:spark-sql-LogicalPlan-AnalyzeColumnCommand.adoc#run[executed] (to link:spark-sql-LogicalPlan-AnalyzeColumnCommand.adoc#computeColumnStats[compute the statistics for specified columns]).
+NOTE: `rowToColumnStat` is used exclusively when `AnalyzeColumnCommand` is spark-sql-LogicalPlan-AnalyzeColumnCommand.md#run[executed] (to spark-sql-LogicalPlan-AnalyzeColumnCommand.md#computeColumnStats[compute the statistics for specified columns]).

 === [[statExprs]] `statExprs` Method